 EPA and DES conducted a quality assurance/quality control audit of the sampling and analysis program at the Tinkham Garage site in 2007.
 Also, the existing GMP was renewed in the fall of 2007.
 DES continues to assist EPA in review of the Annual Groundwater Management Permit Report to ensure PRP compliance with GMP requirements.

 The third Five-Year Review Report for the site was finalized and released March 2009.
 Recommendations and follow-up actions noted in the report called for development and implementation of a work plan to assess the nature and extent of 1,4-dioxane contamination in groundwater at and adjacent to the site.

 A work plan was finalized in August 2009.
 The goal of the work plan was to determine if 1,4-dioxane is present at the boundaries of the site and to monitor residential water supply wells located south of the site.
 In November 2009, the PRP contractor collected samples from the site and nine residential water supply wells.
-Historically, DES has performed routine sampling of the residential drinking water supply wells adjacent to the site to ensure the public health, safety, and general welfare of residences outside of the GMZ.
+The presence of 1,4-dioxane was not identified at levels in excess of the laboratory specific method detection limit in the nine residential wells.

 The Groundwater Management Permit for the site was renewed on December 28, 2012.
 The permit-required groundwater sampling program remains unchanged with sampling events scheduled for May and November each year and an Annual Groundwater Summary Report to be submitted in January each year.
 The next scheduled Five-Year Review will be in 2014.